Gartner-Lab/Concord/README.md

 ## Getting Started

 Concord integrates seamlessly with `anndata` objects.
-Single-cell datasets, such as 10x Genomics outputs, can easily be loaded into an `AnnData` object using the [`Scanpy`](https://scanpy.readthedocs.io/) package.
+Single-cell datasets, such as 10x Genomics outputs, can easily be loaded into an `annData` object using the [`Scanpy`](https://scanpy.readthedocs.io/) package.
 If you're using R and have data in a `Seurat` object, you can convert it to `anndata` format by following this [tutorial](https://qinzhu.github.io/Concord_documentation/).
 In this quick-start example, we'll demonstrate CONCORD using the `pbmc3k` dataset provided by the `scanpy` package.

 ### Load package and data